morepath/morepath/doc/compared.rst

   some_generic_function(doc, 3)

-Pyramid avoids thread locals entirely.
 Flask is quite happy to use them to have a request that you can import.
+Pyramid is generally careful to avoid global state, but does use thread local state to get access to the current registry, similar to what Morepath does.

-Morepath compromises uses them in one place for its generic function support, and that you can avoid if you want to.
+Morepath uses a thread local its generic function support, and you can still avoid this if you want to.

 Component Architecture
 ----------------------